mrbusche/matthewbusche.com/_posts/2015-07-02-websphere-unable-to-check-if-application-exists.md

 6. Click OK
 7. Click Save

 Step 7 is super important because it requires an additional save than most programs do and I find myself forgetting to do the second confirmation too often.
-After you&#8217;ve added the appropriate permissions redeploy your ear and you should be all set.
+After you've added the appropriate permissions redeploy your ear and you should be all set.

 Full stack trace of the error I was getting